 - The Twilight Zone (1959): In "The Lateness of the Hour", a wealthy, reclusive couple's android servants have implanted "memories" and are programmed to believe that they have been in their positions for years.
 All hell breaks loose when the couple's grown daughter figures out that this applies to her too.

-- Inverted in The X-Files episode "The Lost Art of Forehead Sweat", about various false memory syndromes including repressed memories and the Mandela Effect.
+- The X-Files: Inverted in the episode "The Lost Art of Forehead Sweat", about various false memory syndromes including repressed memories and the Mandela Effect.
 Reggie, the guy who tells Mulder and Scully about the memory conspiracy, insists he's known them for years, and eventually claims to have founded the X-Files, but nobody apart from him remembers this because he's being erased.
 He turns out to probably just be crazy.
 Or is he?

 Skinner: Hey, where are they taking Reggie?